David Bowie: The Genesis of Tin Machine

 πŸ›οΈ Home Studio

-πŸ—’οΈ Note: David begins experimenting with new musical ideas.
-He moves away from the polished production of his mid-80s work, seeking a more aggressive, guitar-driven sound that prioritizes spontaneity over commercial appeal.
+πŸ—’οΈ Notes: Bowie begins experimenting with new musical ideas at home.
+He starts moving away from the polished production of his mid-80s era, seeking a more aggressive, guitar-driven sound that prioritizes raw spontaneity over commercial radio appeal.

 πŸ“… 1988-01-25